THET0305/ive_antminer_work_bench/README.md

 Rotate, inspect, and interact with the Antminer S9 model, focusing on the cooling fan removal process.

 ### Guided Teardown Process
-The demo highlights the **correct procedural steps** for removing the fan, ensuring process accuracy.
+The demo highlights the correct procedural steps for removing the fan, ensuring process accuracy.

 ### PDF Integration
-A step-by-step **PDF guide** is embedded into the interface, dynamically highlighting the current step.
+A step-by-step PDF guide is embedded into the interface, dynamically highlighting the current step.

 ### WebGL Optimized
 Runs directly in a browser—no software installation required.

 ### Realistic Workbench Environment
-A **clean, grid-style workbench** environment focuses attention on the device and process.
+A clean, grid-style workbench environment focuses attention on the device and process.

 ### Cloud Hosted
-Deployed to a **web server**, accessible from any modern web browser.
+Deployed to a web server, accessible from any modern web browser.

 ---